Overview

 Capital appreciation of assets while preserving the assets is the primary objective,

-of savings, investments and insurance.
-Management of the account(s) is guided by
+income is secondary.
+Management of the account(s) is guided by the Client's

-the client's investment objective(s) reflected in the discussed asset allocation
+investment objective(s) reflected in the discussed asset allocation strategy.

 certain mutual funds, stocks or other securities.
 These restrictions may be a specific